Human Bone Marrow Mesenchymal Stem Cell-Derived Exosomes Stimulate Cutaneous Wound Healing Mediated Through TGF-β/Smad Signaling Pathway

 TLDR Exosomes from stem cells help wounds heal faster by affecting specific cell signals.

-The study investigated the effects of human bone marrow mesenchymal stem cell-derived exosomes (hBM-MSC-Ex) on cutaneous wound healing in rats.
-It was found that hBM-MSC-Ex effectively promoted the growth of human keratinocytes and human dermal fibroblasts, accelerating wound healing.
-The mechanism involved the modulation of the TGF-β/Smad signaling pathway, where hBM-MSC-Ex downregulated TGF-β1, Smad2, Smad3, and Smad4, while upregulating TGF-β3 and Smad7.
-These findings suggested that hBM-MSC-Ex could be a promising cell-free therapeutic strategy for treating cutaneous wounds.
+The study investigated the effects of human bone marrow mesenchymal stem cell-derived exosomes (hBM-MSC-Ex) on cutaneous wound healing in rats, demonstrating that hBM-MSC-Ex significantly accelerated wound healing and improved skin regeneration, including the restoration of hair follicles and sebaceous glands.
+The treatment enhanced angiogenesis and modulated the TGF-β/Smad signaling pathway, downregulating TGF-β1, Smad2, Smad3, and Smad4, while upregulating Smad7 and TGF-β3.
+In vivo, hBM-MSC-Ex treatment led to a significant reduction in wound area and complete healing by day 16, outperforming the PBS control group.
+These findings suggested that hBM-MSC-Ex could be a promising cell-free therapeutic strategy for enhancing skin regeneration and treating cutaneous wounds, offering potential for scar-less healing.